programmer1o1/SourceBox/README.md

 ## Supported Games

+### VScript Support (Full Features)
 - Team Fortress 2
 - Counter-Strike: Source
 - Day of Defeat: Source
 - Half-Life 2: Deathmatch
 - Half-Life 1 Source: Deathmatch

+### Console Injection (Windows Only and Srcbox cube is supported only)
+- Any Source Games that don't have vscipts (usually it's old Source Engine so it's probably hl2.exe or something.)

+> [!NOTE]
+> Linux will not work with console injection as this is for Windows only.

 ## Installation